Angel-web-design/Conway-s-Game-of-Life/README.md

 - [X]  Implement the game rules and the game loop.
 - [X]  Create a menu scene.
 - [X]  Add inputs to customize the simulation parameters.
+- [X]  Allow users to save and open custom initial positions.
+- [ ]  Add sound effects.
 - [ ]  Add the basic patterns and information scene.
 - [ ]  Add the initial position editor.
-- [ ]  Allow users to save and open custom initial positions.

 <hr>